 Washington’s laws also have a provision that allows for a “seriousness” designation for each alleged crime.
-Each level has its own sentencing guidelines that the judge may opt to impose.
+Each level has its own sentencing guidelines that the judge can opt to impose.
 There are 15 levels in all, from Level I to Level XV.

 Is There a Statute of Limitations?

 There are a number of serious crimes that have no statute of limitations, meaning that the case could successfully be prosecuted at any time in the future.
-The crimes that lack a statute of limitations includes:
+The crimes that lack a statute of limitations include:

 Homicide by Abuse;

-Simple misdemeanors typically must be prosecuted within one year.
+A simple misdemeanor typically must be prosecuted within one year.
 Gross misdemeanors typically carry a two-year statute of limitations.